Charlie Eppes: Creation

 Long intrigued by mathematicians and scientists, creators Cheryl Heuton and Nick Falacci created a show with one as the protagonist.
 Inspiration for Charlie came specifically from Richard Feynman.
 Finding the actor who would portray Charlie would be a challenge.
 Over one hundred actors auditioned for the role of Charlie Eppes.
 One of the actors was David Krumholtz, who later admitted in an interview with TVGuide.com and in an interview with USA Weekend's Lorrie Lynch to failing math in high school.
 Krumholtz was cast as Charlie because of his ability to make math sound natural.

 To prepare for his role of Charlie Eppes, Krumholtz spent some time at Caltech talking to professors and walking the Caltech campus, attempting to understand both the basics of the math and the mathematician's mind.
 He even spoke with Dr. Tony Chan of UCLA about mathematicians’ work while filming the first pilot.
 Math consultants helped Krumholtz understand the basics of the equations on the show.
 Early on, Professor Rick Wilson's graduate student, David Grynkiewicz, showed Krumholtz how to write his own equations and even filled in for his hand in several episodes.
 Krumholtz later frequently wrote the equations himself.

-Krumholtz memorizes the pages of mathematical equations and concepts that are a part of the script.
-When doing scenes involving audience-visions, Krumholtz prefers to recite his lines as the cameras are rolling; producers went along with this because they reasoned that if the cameras weren't rolling, the lines wouldn't make it into the show.
+Krumholtz memorized the pages of mathematical equations and concepts that are a part of the script.
+When doing scenes involving audience-visions, Krumholtz preferred to recite his lines as the cameras were rolling; producers went along with this because they reasoned that if the cameras weren't rolling, the lines wouldn't make it into the show.
 (Audience visions are Charlie's visually-aided explanations of the mathematics involved in a case.)